tmroyal/OptionSetter.js/README.md

 ### failedValidationAction (function)

-Usually, a failed validation will throw an error, and the copying to the `setObject` will cease.
-In some circumstances, a failed validation requires a custom action.
+Usually, a failed validation will throw an error, and copying to the `setObject` will cease.
+In some circumstances, you may want to provide a custom (less extreme) action upon failed validation of a particular property.

 In this circumstance, one can provide a failedValidationAction function.

-The function will take the following parameter:
+The function will be passed the following parameter:
-- `setObject` - the set object.
+- `setObject` - the setObject, the first argument of `OptionSetter.setOptions`.
 This can be used to set properties on the setObject in a custom way.

-The return value of this function will be ignored by OptionSetter.js.
+The return value of this function will be ignored.

 Example: